tomshaffner/PiThermalCam/index.md

 OpenCV is a very large and comprehensive video processing library.
 It works faster than many alternatives partly because it runs mostly in C++.
 The pip install works, but is potentially less optimized for the Pi.
 A more optimized approach is to build and compile it locally.
 This results in a more robust and optimized install and is what I used, but it also requires a MUCH longer and more cumbersome install process: one with many steps and which, at one point, takes an hour for the build to finish.
 To do this:

+1. Clone the master branch of the library using `git clone -b master --single-branch https://github.com/tomshaffner/PiThermalCam.git`.

-1. Install the smaller list of pip requirements using `pip3 install -r requirements_without_opencv.txt`.
+2. Install the smaller list of pip requirements using `pip3 install -r requirements_without_opencv.txt`.

-2. Compile/Install OpenCV Locally - Fortunately there are many sites that walk through the steps to do this.
+3. Compile/Install OpenCV Locally - Fortunately there are many sites that walk through the steps to do this.
 As this changes often it's again worth searching the web for more updated install instructions for OpenCV on a Raspberry Pi, but at the time of this writing [this article](https://qengineering.eu/install-opencv-4.4-on-raspberry-pi-4.html) or [this article](https://learnopencv.com/install-opencv-4-on-raspberry-pi/) work (check for newer OpenCV version even in those though).
 Again, I installed directly, skipping the virtual environment, but either approach should be fine for this project.

-3. Cmapy Install
+4. Cmapy Install

 A final small step: you'll need to install the cmapy python library.
 It has opencv as a dependency so if you install it via the normal pip it will attempt to install the pip version of OpenCV as well.
 To avoid this, simply install it  using the --no-deps flag via this command:`pip3 install cmapy --no-deps`.